smapiot/piral/docs/tutorials/20-migrate-app.md

 Again, use the reference to the source file, not the expected outcome (e.g., a file with the `.css` extension) later.
 This will be properly changed by the bundler.

-* Second step: In case everything runs - wonderful!
+* Second step: If everything runs - wonderful!
 Otherwise, you'd try to install `piral-cli-webpack` instead.
 Make sure that `piral-cli-parcel` is removed when you try running `piral debug` again.

 Let's assume it does not run (and still keeps on failing): Where is your webpack configuration special?